Chirag-Jani/90DaysDSA/README.md

 Apna College questions:

-1. Max till i in an array.
+1. Max till I in an array.
 2. Record-Breaking day (google kickstart question).
 3. Sum of all subarrays.
 4. subarray with a given sum (return starting and ending index).